Joren1996/PCR-GLOBWB_model/model/README.md

 ### Contact
-If anything is unclear and questions remain, please contact me by email: g.w.janzing@uu.nl.
+If anything is unclear and questions remain, please contact one of the following by email:

+- Joren Janzing\
+  G.W.Janzing@uu.nl
+- dr.ir.
+Niko Wanders\
+  N.Wanders@uu.nl
+- dr. Edwin Sutanudjaja\
+  E.H.Sutanudjaja@uu.nl

-Furthermore, if desired, multiple older versions of the code can be send as well (e.g. for Raam network data or Cabauw data in the Netherlands).
+Furthermore, if desired, multiple older versions of the code can be send as well (e.g. for data from the Raam network or Cabauw in the Netherlands, which are not coupled to the PCR-GlobWB model).